Controversies regarding COVID-19 contracts in the United Kingdom: PPE Medpro controversy

 In November 2021, a Freedom of Information request revealed that Mone personally recommended the company to the government through its VIP fast-track lane for firms with political connections and that the company was awarded £200 million in government contracts.
 This high-priority process was set up in the early stages of the COVID-19 pandemic in order to bypass the normal competitive tender process for procurement that was considered urgent.
 It further emerged in January 2022 that Mone recommended Medpro for a government contract five days before the company had been formed.
 At the time, Mone's lawyers stated that she "was not connected to PPE Medpro in any capacity" but documents leaked to The Guardian revealed that a director of the company was a long term employee of Mone's husband's company.
 WhatsApp messages seen by The Guardian appeared to show Mone discussing the size of garments that formed part of a contract.
 Lawyers for Mone and her husband denied the allegations.

 Following a complaint by the Labour peer George Foulkes, the House of Lords commissioner for standards launched an investigation into the relationship between Mone and Medpro in January 2022.
 On 27 April 2022, Mone's homes in London and on the Isle of Man and associated business addresses were raided by the police, who have launched an investigation into potential fraud.
 The National Crime Agency is pursuing a tandem investigation into PPE Medpro.

 In November 2022, The Guardian reported that an Isle of Man trust, of which Mone and her adult children are beneficiaries, had received £29 million originating from PPE Medpro via a series of offshore transactions involving Barrowman.
 Her lawyer had previously said she did not declare PPE Medpro in the House of Lords register of financial interests as "she did not benefit financially and was not connected to PPE Medpro in any capacity."

 Mone also lobbied for LFI Diagnostics, a company established as a secret entity of her husband Barrowman's family office, Knox family office.
-A unnamed source told The Guardian that Mone was "in a class of her own in terms of the sheer aggression of her advocacy" for LFI Diagnostics.
+An unnamed source told The Guardian that Mone was "in a class of her own in terms of the sheer aggression of her advocacy" for LFI Diagnostics.
 On 6 December 2022, Mone's spokesperson said she was taking a leave of absence from the House of Lords with immediate effect "in order to clear her name of the allegations that have been unjustly levelled against her."

 On 19 December 2022 it emerged that the government would sue PPE Medpro for £122m plus costs.
 The government said that medical gowns which were supplied by the company "did not comply with the specification in the contract" and could not be used in the NHS.
 PPE Medpro said it would "rigorously" defend the claim.